-If an Adaptive Server is not configured for failover, or for some reason cannot grant a failover session, the client cannot log in, and the following warning displays:
+If an Adaptive Server is not configured for failover or cannot grant a failover session, the client cannot log in, and the following warning displays:

-''' 'The server denied your request to use the high-availability feature.

-Please reconfigure your database, or do not request a high-availability session.' '''
+'The server denied your request to use the highavailability feature.
+Please reconfigure your database, or do not request a high-availability session.'